 Juli was introduced to yoga as a teenager while warming up for practice at the Ukrainian Academy of Dance in Toronto and quickly became hooked on this gentle healing practice.
 In 1997, Juli began to more fully explore what yoga could offer and started practicing Iyengar and Ashtanga.
 Over the decade that followed they tried a variety of different styles (Kundalini, Anusara, Acro-yoga, Chi-Yoga, Bikram and Restorative) in Toronto and Vancouver.
 As someone who holds a lot of tension in the body, yoga was a way to help release it and feel better.
 In 2008 they attended the Yandara Yoga Institute to become a Yoga Alliance certified yoga teacher.
 As a filmmaker and artist, Juli finds balance by practicing and teaching yoga and participating in community projects.

 Juli has been teaching yoga in English and German in Berlin since 2009.
 Starting off with an independent class at the HeileHaus eV in English in 2009, and then a class in German at the women’s Kick-boxing studio LowKick eV in 2012.
 And shortly after that another class in English at the YogaRaum.
 In 2013, Juli taught yoga at a week-long retreat for activists, and then joined English Yoga Berlin.
 In 2015, Juli began a new class in German at Praxis Deutschmann.
-In 2016, Juli began the Svastha Yoga Therapy advanced teacher training program in Berlin, and has finished the first four modules which focus on yoga poses that support the healing of injuries, pain, and illnesses in the physical body.
-As the Lab resident through February and March, they offered a series of workshops based on this training.
+In 2016, Juli began the Svastha Yoga Therapy advanced teacher training program in Berlin, and has finished the first six modules which focus on yoga poses that support the healing of injuries, pain, and illnesses in the body and mind.
+This training informs upon the style of Vinyasa Flow they offer.

 Contact Juli for more info about their classes.